-In clause 4 of Bill C-38, section 6(1)(a.1) of the Indian Act is renumbered section 6(1)(a.1)(i) and amended to remove the reference to the Governor in Council order declaring that a First Nations woman is enfranchised as of the date of her marriage.
-As a result, the reference to enfranchisement in that section is no longer restricted to women who were enfranchised by an order but instead applies to all individuals who would not have been entitled to be registered as a result of enfranchisement.
-Currently, a male whose name was omitted or deleted from the Indian Register as a result of his having applied to be enfranchised (and, if he was married, whose wife and minor children were enfranchised as a result) is entitled to be registered under section 6(1)(d), which means that his direct descendants are not entitled to be registered.
-It is section 6(1)(d) that is at issue in Nicholas.
+In clause 4 of Bill C-38, section 6(1)(a.1) is renumbered to section 6(1)(a.1)(i).
+That section is revised by the bill to remove the reference to the Governor in Council order declaring that a First Nations woman is enfranchised as of the date of her marriage.
+As a result, the reference to enfranchisement in that section is no longer restricted to women who were enfranchised by an order, but instead applies to all individuals who would not have been entitled to register as a result of enfranchisement.
+Currently, a male whose name was omitted or deleted from the Indian register as a result of the individual having applied to be enfranchised (and, if he was married, whose wife and minor children were enfranchised as a result) is entitled to register under section 6(1)(d), which means that the direct descendants of those individuals are not entitled to register.
+It is section 6(1)(d) that is at issue in the Nicholas case.
 Clause 4(2) of Bill C-38 repeals section 6(1)(d).

-In addition, section 6(1)(a.1) is amended to include the following categories of individuals who had been involuntarily enfranchised and whose names had been omitted or deleted from the register:
+In addition, section 6(1)(a.1) is revised to include the following categories of individuals who had been involuntarily enfranchised and whose names had been omitted or deleted from the register:

-- individuals who had lost membership as a result of living continuously outside of Canada for five years (individuals who had prior consent of the band to live outside of Canada and had that consent approved by the Superintendent General did not lose status) (new section 6(1)(a.1)(ii), moved from section 6(1)(e)(i)); - individuals who became doctors, lawyers, priests or ministers or obtained a university degree 54 (new section 6(1)(a.1)(iii)) (moved from section 6(1)(e)(ii)); and - individuals who were members of a band that had been enfranchised (new section 6(1)(a.1)(iv)) (there is currently no provision relating to entitlement to be registered for members of bands that had been enfranchised).55
+individuals who had lost membership as a result of living continuously outside of Canada for five years (individuals who had prior consent of the band to live outside of Canada and that consent had been approved by the Superintendent General did not lose status) (new section 6(1)(a.1)(ii), moved from section 6(1)(e)(i));

+- individuals who became doctors, lawyers, priests or ministers, or who obtained a university degree 57 (new section 6(1)(a.1)(iii)) (moved from section 6(1)(e)(ii)); and - individuals who were part of a band that had been enfranchised (new section 6(1)(a.1)(iv)) (there is currently no provision relating to entitlement to register for members of bands that had enfranchised).58

-Moving existing sections 6(1)(e)(i) and 6(1)(e)(ii) to section 6(1)(a.1) means that the direct descendants of the individuals to whom those sections apply are entitled to be registered, subject to the same provision that for an individual born after 16 April 1985 to be registered, the individual's parents must have been married to each other before 17 April 1985.
+By moving existing sections 6(1)(e)(i) and 6(1)(e)(ii) to section 6(1)(a.1), the direct descendants of the individuals to whom those sections apply are entitled to register, subject to the same provision that for an individual born after 16 April 1985 to be registered, the individual's parents had to have been married to each other before 17 April 1985.
 In the case of an individual born before 17 April 1985, it does not matter whether the parents were married to each other at the time of the individual's birth.